-Most notably, as a result of the finalization of the NEM proceeding on December 15, 2022 by the California Public Utilities Commission ("CPUC"), California has moved to a NBT structure in which exported electricity is no longer valued at the retail rate and is instead valued by that state's "avoided cost" annual calculations, which substantially decreased the credit allocated to an exported electron during the day.
-The final California NEM decision rejected a very controversial solar specific fixed charge and rejected the creation of new non-bypassable charges, minimum bills, and grid participation charges for solar and solar plus storage customers.
+Most notably, as a result of the finalization of the NEM proceeding on December 15, 2022 by the California Public Utilities Commission ("CPUC"), California moved to a NBT structure in which exported electricity is no longer valued at the retail rate and is instead valued by the state's "avoided cost" annual calculations, which substantially decreases the credit allocated to an exported electron during the day.
+The final California NEM decision rejected a very controversial solar-specific fixed charge and rejected the creation of new non-bypassable charges, minimum bills, and grid participation charges for solar and solar plus storage customers.
 Additionally, the final California NEM decision made no retroactive changes to legacy NEM 1.0 or 2.0 California customers.
-In mid-April 2023, new California solar customers located in areas serviced by investor-owned utilities ("IOU") began applying for service under the new NBT.
+In April 2023, new California solar customers located in areas serviced by investor-owned utilities ("IOU") began applying for service under the new NBT.
+Also, in April 2023, the California IOUs and other parties filed initial proposals that would represent the highest fixed charges in the United States.
+In a June 2023 ruling, the CPUC indicated that it will approve by July 2024 guidelines for future development and implementation of income-graduated fixed charges, but the implementation of the first iteration of these charges is not expected to occur until late 2025 or early 2026.
+In May 2024, the CPUC approved a final decision instituting a fixed charge of \$24.15/month for most customers of the three major investor-owned utility territories, with no change in existing income-tiers.
+The decision added a smaller fixed monthly charge of \$6/month and \$12/month, respectively, for the two-tiers of existing low-income customers.

 The final California NEM decision presents a significant change to the residential solar market in California.
-Under this new framework, storage paired with solar will have a heightened value proposition to customers, and we may see increased demand for our solar plus storage offerings, thereby increasing the importance of procuring a variety of battery storage products and potentially accentuating supply chain risks related to battery storage systems.
-The new NBT pricing framework may also result in the introduction of new product offerings and pricing structures by our competitors throughout the solar and utilities industries, and has led to our introduction of Sunrun ShiftTM, our home solar subscription offering that maximizes the value of solar energy under California's NBT by increasing self-consumption during peak hours when rates are highest and reducing low-value exports back to the grid through the use of a new storage configuration.
+Under this new framework, storage paired with solar has a heightened value proposition to customers, and we have seen an increased demand for our solar plus storage offerings, thereby increasing the importance of procuring a variety of battery storage products and potentially accentuating supply chain risks related to battery storage systems.
+The new NBT pricing framework may also result in the introduction of new product offerings and pricing structures by our competitors throughout the solar and utilities industries, and led to our introduction of Sunrun ShiftTM, our home solar subscription offering that maximizes the value of solar energy under California's NBT by increasing self-consumption during peak hours when rates are highest and reducing low-value exports back to the grid through the use of a new storage configuration.
 This may also result in increased competition and uncertainty regarding the demand for such new products and offerings, which may adversely impact our business and results of operations.
+Recently, California Governor Newsom issued an executive order directing the CPUC and other state agencies to evaluate and report on efforts to address rising electricity costs, and the potential impact of this executive order is still unclear.